- The capacity to recover quickly from difficulties; toughness.

 What’s more, as these subtle difficulties such as career challenges, awkward conversations, travel, fatigue, tiredness, and family life go largely unnoticed we often question why it is we lack the discipline or motivation to follow a consistent training or nutrition plan.

-We become our own worst critic without taking into account why discipline may be low.
+We become our own worst critics without taking into account why discipline may be low.

 Discipline is the will to act on a predetermined course of action after the emotional state that accompanied the decision has passed.